Best Halloween Candies of All Time, Ranked

 Some extremely artificial fruit flavoring, a sore jaw, and a couple of wrapper jokes that you feel embarrassed for chuckling at (and that you suspect Dave Coulier either wrote or stole)?
 Bring it.

-Nerds are just little sugar boogers with a slight hint of fruit flavor, but they sadly don't come in flavor combo packs at Halloween.
+Nerds are just little crunchy sugar boogers with a slight hint of fruit flavor, but they sadly don't come in flavor combo packs at Halloween.
 Dump random flavors in your mouth and hope for the best.
+If Nerds Ropes were passed out during Halloween, this would be an entirely different ranking.

 Skittles would be way higher on this list if I could forget that time I put a whole bag in my mouth and cut the insides of my cheeks on all the sugar shrapnel that exploded everywhere.
 On the other hand, getting Skittles directly into your bloodstream is kind of amazing.